Lumavate-Team/documentation/docs/2-development.rst

 Run the container
 +++++++++++++++++

-A container must finsish building before running it.
+A container must finish building before it can be run.

-1) To start the container run the following command.
+1) To start the container, run the following command.

 		.. code-block:: go

 		  docker run -d -p 5000:8080 --volume "$(pwd)"/widget:/go/src/widget gobasewidget:1.0

-	This command will run the container in detached mode.

 	The -d option puts the container in detached mode. while, the -p 5000:8080 command maps port 5000 on your machine to port 8080 		on the container.
 Finally, the widget directory is maped to /go/src/widget directory inside the container through the --volume 		"$(pwd)"/widget:/go/src/widget gobasewidget:1.0 command.
 Mapping to the widget directory will allow you to modify files in your 	local widget directory, and it will reload the process when the files change.

-2) A sample of your tool will now be running on http://localhost:5000.
+2) The container will now be running in detached mode.
+A sample of the tool will be running on http://localhost:5000.

 ..
 Note:
   Additional Docker Run Options can be found here: https://docs.docker.com/engine/reference/commandline/run/